 The component also can be created with fixed ordered quantity.
 In this case, not all changes to the quantity of the parent are applied to the components.
 The same is true with the quantity charge of the component.
-See Section 7.5.6, "Order Modification" for more information about how different modifications are handled.
+See "Order Modification" on page 117 for more information about how different modifications are handled.

-Note: It is recommended that you create bundle components with kit quantity to facilitate quantity-related modification propagation from parent to component and component to parent.
+Note: Create bundle components with kit quantity to facilitate quantity-related modification propagation from parent to component and component to parent.